-While this can be a very intimidating question, you can prepare to answer it with confidence.
+While this can be a very intimidating common interview question, you can prepare to answer it with confidence.
 So, how?
 Be honest and brief.
 Focus on the good volunteer work or study you’ve done during the lull.
-Do everything you can to show your industriousness, resourcefulness, and commitment to self-improvement.
+Do everything you can to show your industriousness, resourcefulness, and commitment to self-improvement at your job interview.

 19. Why Did You Change Careers?